Search

 Streamlined Scandinavian Style

 Perhaps the closest thing to farmhouse style without feeling too country chic is the Scandinavian interior design style.
-Farmhouse interiors favor bright white shiplap and an abundance of reclaimed wood.
+Farmhouse interiors favor bright white shiplap walls, barn doors, farmhouse sinks, and an abundance of reclaimed wood.
 Scandinavian interiors, on the other hand, similarly adhere to a largely neutral color palette, but with a much more modern take on style overall.
 Minimalism is typically at the core of its aesthetic.
 That means clean lines and silhouettes reign supreme.

 Scandinavian Warmth